 The production carried out at Group facilities includes a wide range of metal manufacturing processes.
 Such processes can require a relatively high level of electrical energy.
 All the processes within the sites use electricity supplied in the main from the local electricity grid.
-The facilities also use significant amounts of fuel, principally for heating and for certain production processes such as painting.
+The facilities also use significant amounts of gas, principally for heating and for certain production processes such as painting.

-Because of the high level of electrical energy consumed, the Group is committed to reducing the total electrical energy utilized and to utilize a higher proportion of its requirements from energy purchased from renewable or low GHG sources.
+Because of the high level of electrical energy consumed, the Group is committed to reducing the total electrical energy utilized and to utilizing a higher proportion of its requirements from energy purchased from 'clean' renewable or low GHG sources.

 Energy consumption in the Group is collected using installed meters and the Group requires all CLN facilities to report this energy consumption to the Group's Corporate EHS department every month.
-Corporate EHS department is responsible for setting targets annually for each facility and for monitoring the energy reduction processes in place.
+The corporate EHS department is responsible for setting targets annually for each facility and for monitoring the energy reduction processes in place.
 Guidance on the required approach to energy consumption is set out in the Group's Environmental Policy.
-The Corporate EHS department is responsible for evaluating the progress of each site against their targets; for reporting on the overall progress of energy consumption and for requesting remedial action when this is required.
-The "Energy efficiency project" continues to encourage production facilities to engage in energy efficiency and the best ideas are spread across the production facilities.
-Some examples of such projects in 2021 are:
+The Corporate EHS department is responsible for evaluating the progress of each site against their targets, for reporting on the overall progress of energy consumption and for requesting remedial action when this is required.